-In this area of study students focus on the information required to form the foundation of an effective training program.
-They use data from an activity analysis and determine the fitness requirements of a selected physical activity.
-They also use data collected from participating in a series of fitness tests to inform the design of the training program.
-Students determine the relevant factors that affect each of the fitness components, and conduct a series of fitness tests that demonstrate correct and ethical implementation of testing protocols and procedures.
+In this area of study, students analyse the information required to form the foundation of an effective training program.
+Through participation, they undertake and collect data from an activity analysis and justify the specific physiological requirements of an activity.

+Students determine the relevant factors that affect each of the fitness components and conduct an assessment of fitness that demonstrates correct and appropriate implementation of testing protocols and procedures and informs the design of the training program.

-Outcome 1: On completion of this unit the student should be able to analyse data from an activity analysis and fitness tests to determine and assess the fitness components and energy system requirements of the activity.
+Outcome 1: On completion of this unit, the student should be able to undertake an activity analysis to justify the physiological requirements of an activity that informs an appropriate assessment of fitness.